shraysalvi/Admission-Procedure-/01 Only SGPA/Readme!.txt

 The file application is used for this program which contain following things:
 Name in column 1, Surname in Column 2, SGPA in column 3 The Program 01 Admission is used to work with this file.
+Allot the department to the student according to their highest marks.
 The program is also available in txt file.